Wild DoubleEnder

-The Wild DoubleEnder is an American twin engine utility aircraft designed for bush flying and also to minimize risk from engine failure and subsequent adverse yaw.
+The Wild DoubleEnder is an American twin engine utility aircraft designed for bush flying.
+It was designed to be the ultimate platform for flying in a remote environment, where safety, performance, and visibility are all extremely crucial.

 Design and development

 The DoubleEnder is a two place tandem seat conventional landing gear equipped, high winged aircraft.
 The two engines are mounted in tandem on top of the fuselage in a push-pull configuration.
 The steel tube fuselage is fabric covered with a plexiglas nose.
 A 55 u.s.gal belly pod can be used to increase fuel capacity to 103 u.s.gal.
 A variety of wing configurations and lift devices were used during the development period.

 Specifications (DoubleEnder)

+History

+The DoubleEnder project started in the mid-2000s when designer Alec Wild set out to design a modern bush plane.
+He started to design the aircraft in 2007 with the help of Doug Keller, and Eric Lewis.
+They started the design around 2007 and had finished the prototype by 2010.
+After the prototype was built, the aircraft saw many variants of wings, flaps, ailerons, spoilers, slats, tail surfaces, and more.
+The team even had plans to design and build multiple variants of the aircraft.
+The status of the project as a whole remains unclear and the aircraft's last known flight was in 2015.